Tell us a bit about your role and how it supports the business?

 As GM of StudentUniverse’s International Markets, I oversee our UK, Australian and newly launched Canadian businesses – keeping the markets aligned to our global strategy, whilst taking advantage of localised opportunities for growth.
 Having a global footprint is an incredibly important part of our future growth plans – being able to support our customers wherever they are in the world, as well as bringing our core value proposition to a wider group of students and young travellers.

 What has been your career highlight to date?

-Without a doubt, it has been overseeing the re-structure and transition of our UK business into the profitable StudentUniverse global business.
-A challenging and, at times, incredibly difficult processes – but we’ve not looked back since!
+Without a doubt, overseeing the restructure and transition of our UK business into a profitable part of the global StudentUniverse business.
+A very challenging and at times difficult process, but a great learning experience and one we’ve not looked back from since.

 What is the best piece of advice you have ever been given?

 Whilst it’s not a piece of advice I have been given directly, it’s taken from Bob Iger’s autobiography (ex-CEO of Disney).
 “You have to convey your priorities clearly and repeatedly.
 If you don’t, then the people around you don’t know what theirs should be – time and energy get wasted”.
 Essentially, clarity and focus are key to keeping everyone aligned and rowing in the same direction.

 If you were not working in this sector what other industry would you have pursued a career in?